Not Your Average Hotel

-We provide lodging and food service in our trekking partner’s family house in Kathmandu, which is located only about 12 minutes from the Kathmandu International Airport.
-The house is close to famous ancient Buddhist and Hindu temples, monasteries, museums, major hospitals, universities, shopping centers, and major arts and crafts centers.
-Our lodging facility comes with seven clean, cozy, and comfortable rooms, some with attached bathrooms and others with shared bathrooms.
+We provide lodging and food services in our trekking partner’s family house in Kathmandu, located just 12 minutes from the Kathmandu International Airport.
+The house is close to several ancient Buddhist and Hindu temples as well as well-known monasteries, museums, hospitals, universities, shopping centers, and major arts and crafts centers.
+Our lodging facility includes seven, clean, cozy, and comfortable rooms, some with attached bathrooms, and others with shared bathrooms.

-Although we highly recommend staying at our homestay, particularly upon your arrival in Kathmandu, there is also the option to stay at a hotel in Kathmandu if this is your preference.
-If you choose to do this before or after your trek, there will be a surcharge depending on which hotel you select.
-We can handle these bookings on your behalf, or you can choose to book directly with the hotels.
+Although we highly recommend reserving a place at our homestay, particularly upon your arrival in Kathmandu, there is also the option to stay at a city hotel if you prefer.
+If you elect for a hotel stay before or after your trek, there will be a surcharge depending on which property you select.
+We can handle these bookings on your behalf, or you may choose to book directly with the property.
 We recommend the following hotels in Kathmandu:

-Our partner, Bhutan Homestay, specializes in homestay tourism and over the years they have developed longstanding relationships with village hosts throughout the country.
-The local homes or farms we use are carefully selected to host small groups in order for visitors to have a unique cultural experience and locals to generate income from community-based tourism.
-Our Homes are of varied standard, and range from private rooms with beds, indoor plumbing and western-style toilets to mattresses on the floor and outdoor, traditional toilets with bucket baths.
-We distinguish between Farmstays (with full fledged farming) and Homestays (without farming).
-You can intersperse your itinerary with stays at either standard or high-end accommodations.
-The standard accommodations are included in the package tour cost, however luxury accommodations will be at an additional expense.
+Our partner, Bhutan Homestay, specializes in developing longstanding relationships with village hosts throughout the country.
+The local homes or farms we use are carefully selected to host small groups in order for visitors to experience unique facets of Bhutanese culture and for locals to generate income from community-based tourism.
+Our homestays vary in standard, ranging from private rooms with beds, indoor plumbing, and western-style toilets; to mattresses on the floor and traditional outdoor toilets with bucket baths.
+We distinguish between farmstays, where full-fledged farming takes place, and homestays at traditional, non-farming houses.
+You can intersperse your itinerary with stays at either, and with standard- or luxury-level accommodations.
+Standard accommodations are included in the package tour cost; however, luxury accommodations can be substituted at additional expense.

 Featured here are some of our favorite lodges, homestays and farmstays: